ScriptFUSION/Porter/README.md

 Caching is available at the connector level if the connector implements `CacheToggle`.
 Connectors typically extend `CachingConnector` which implements [PSR-6][PSR-6]-compatible caching.
 Porter ships with just one cache implementation, `MemoryCache`, which stores data in memory but this can be substituted for any PSR-6 cache if the connector permits it.

-When available, the connector caches raw responses for each unique cache key which is comprised of source and options parameters.
-Options are sorted before the cache key is created so the order of options is unimportant.
+When available, the connector caches raw responses for each unique cache key.
+The cache key is comprised of the source and options parameters passed to `Connector::fetch`.
+Options are sorted before the cache key is created so the order of options are insignificant.

 Caching behaviour is specified by one of the `CacheAdvice` enumeration constants listed below.